Krockwell/rpi_beers/README.md

 The idea of this device is to monitor the temperature of the fermenting beer in my freezer.
 This should help make tasty beer.

 TODO:
-Change attributes via the webpage graph parameters probe names
+Change attributes via the webpage: graph parameters, probe names.
-Generate n graphs without a seperate generate script for each one
+Generate n graphs without a seperate generate script for each one Fix repository to enable a clean pull

 Tutorials Used in setting this up:
 Setting up Remote Desktop and NodeJS: http://thisdavej.com/beginners-guide-to-installing-node-js-on-a-raspberry-pi/